7-year-old toy reviewer on YouTube becomes a toy himself

 Whether kids will want them "all comes down to the toy," says Silver, adding that hits are made in the playground, where youngsters show off their toys and tell others about it.

 What Ryan does have is a built-in audience.
 A video of him searching the aisles of Walmart for Ryan's World toys has nearly 10 million views in a month, and his YouTube page has more than 16 million subscribers.
-Anne Marie Kehoe, who oversees Walmart's toy department, says a couple of thousand people showed up for Ryan's appearance at an Arkansas store.
-"And he's just a 6-year-old, jumping around and acting crazy," she says.
+Anne Marie Kehoe, who oversees Walmart's toy department, says a couple of thousand people showed up to a recent appearance at an Arkansas store just to see a kid "jumping around and acting crazy."

 Ryan, in a phone interview, says a lot of those people wanted his picture.
 He then left the phone call to play.